Celebrate your big day at Ilani

 Valentine’s day is Friday, and we’re celebrating in a major way – with five weddings!
 We’ll be broadcasting live from Ilani Casino Resort, as we watch five lucky couples tie the knot.
-Ahead of the big day, Molly Riehl heads to Ridgefield to learn about the many ways you can say, “I do” at Ilani.
+Ahead of the big day, Molly Riehl heads to Ridgefield to learn about the many ways you can celebrate love at Ilani.

 For more information about Ruben Studdard: https://ilaniresort.com/events-and-promotions/schedule-of-events/ruben-studdard-0214.html